sindresorhus/emoj/readme.md

 <img src="screenshot.gif" width="660">

-Uses the API from this great article on [Emoji & Deep Learning](http://getdango.com/emoji-and-deep-learning.html).<br>
+Uses the API from this great article on [Emoji & Deep Learning](http://getdango.com/emoji-and-deep-learning.html) and local emoji database.<br>
 Check out the [Dango app](https://getdango.com) if you want something like this on your phone.

 ## Install